colour-science/colour/docs/tutorial.rst

 .. note::

-    Interpolation happens in place and may alter your original data, use the ``colour.SpectralDistribution.copy`` method to
+    Interpolation happens in place and may alter the original data, use the ``colour.SpectralDistribution.copy`` method to
-    produce a copy of your spectral distribution before interpolation.
+    produce a copy of the spectral distribution before interpolation.